manvendra22/weatherapp/README.md

 # Weather Check

-> A mobile first responsive web application for checking weather and sun/moon position of any city with beautiful UI and dark mode.
+> A mobile first responsive web application for checking weather and sun/moon position of any indian city with beautiful UI and dark mode.

 ### Live link